Beyond their stiff portraits hanging at Malacañang, Philippine presidents are actually fascinating specimens worth studying again and again.

-A young Jose P. Laurel as a student in Yale University, where he obtained a doctorate in Civil Law.
+A young Jose P. Laurel as a student at Yale University, where he obtained a doctorate in Civil Law.
 Source: malacanang.gov.ph

 On December 26, 1909, a young woman named Concepcion Lat was walking along a street in Tanauan, Batangas with several other young people, including her suitor Exequiel Castillo.

 Then, out of the blue, Jose P. Laurel, who was only 18 years old at that time, approached Concepcion and gave her a quick kiss.
 It was later revealed that Laurel courted the girl for a year until Castillo took over.

 The following night, a confrontation between the two men occurred within the parochial building of the pueblo.
 The invitation was allegedly given by Castillo, who was obviously offended by Laurel’s action towards his sweetheart the night before.
 After a brief verbal exchange, Castillo allegedly struck Laurel with a cane.
 The latter, in self-defense, attacked Castillo with a pocketknife.

 The young Laurel was indicted for attempted murder but was later acquitted after Castillo was proven guilty of provoking the incident.

 3. A disgruntled barber almost killed Manuel Roxas